cardstack/cardstack/packages/cardpay-subgraph/README.md

 After you have performed this authorization you will not need to perform this again for subsequent deployments.

+If this does not work, you must take the deployment CLI call from package.json and add the token with `--access-token`

+    --access-token <Cardstack access token>

 ### Deployment
 To deploy the subgraph to both The Graph and one of our hosted graph nodes, run either the following in the `@cardstack/cardpay-subgraph`:
 ```